 - Basic TTI 640 ms

-NPBCH Channel Characteristics.
+NB-IoT NPBCH Channel Characteristics.

-Picture Below depicts the location of NPBCH in frequency and in time domain a Narrow Band Resource Block.
+The picture below depicts the location of NPBCH in frequency and in time domain a Narrow Band Resource Block.

 If we have a close look at the Narrowband resource block, there are 100 REs available for NPBCH in a subframe.
 NPBCH uses QPSK modulation, and thus 200 encoded bits can be carried in an NPBCH subframe.
 As stated above, NPBCH will only be transmitted in subframe 0 of the radio frame.
 The Transport Block Size of NPBCH is 34 bits and a 16-bit CRC is attached to the Transport Block makes it 50 bits which are encoded using the LTE Tail Bit Convolution Coding and rate-matched to generate 1600 encoded bits.
 The encoded bits are segmented into eight code sub-blocks (CSBs), each of which is 200-bit long and mapped to 100 QPSK symbols.